kennygrant/gohackernews/README.md

 This contains files related to comments on the website.

 #### The src/lib folder
 lib is used to store utility packages which can be used by several parts of the app.
-Some examples of libraries are included, but unused in this example application.

 #### The src/lib/templates folder
-Templates for generating new resources are stored in here and used by fragmenta generate to generate a new resource package, containing assets, code and views.
+Templates for generating new resources are stored in here and used by fragmenta generate to generate a new resource package, containing assets, code and views for the resource.